WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

 https://github.com/gjr80/weewx-ecowitt_local_http/blob/master

 (C) 2024-25 Gary Roderick                     gjroderick<at>gmail.com
+Maintained and modified by Werner Krenn started July 2025 (C) 2025-2026 Werner Krenn

-### For this driver there is also a database schema "weewx_ecowitt.py" or "weewx_ecowittrssi.py" or "weewx_ecowittrssisoilad.py" or "weewx_ecowitt_all.py" (with current all available sensors)
+### For this driver there is also a database schema "wview_ecowitt.py" or "wview_ecowittrssi.py" or "wview_ecowittrssisoilad.py" or "wview_ecowitt_all.py" (with current all available sensors)
 https://github.com/WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/blob/main/ecowitt_http/wview_ecowitt.py

 under https://github.com/WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin

 you can find script files that extend an existing database schema for the values of Ecowitt stations

-### For WS6210 use ecowittws6210_http driver -> uses other Lightning/Thunder time and corrected PM2.5 1..4 from SDCard (Pm2.5)
+### For WS6210  -> in current version the changes for a WS6210 are also included

     X  May 2025            v0.1.0a28  Gary Roderick